jobovy/galpy/doc/source/potential.rst

 ``parse_leapFuncArgs_Full`` functions in C. Again, following the example of ``DehnenSmoothWrapperPotential.py`` should allow for a straightforward implementation of the glue for any new wrappers.
+Wrapper potentials should be given negative potential types in the glue to distinguish them from regular potentials.